cisco-iamit/spacex-api-home-project/README.md

 This is a home project solution for Cisco Software Engineering School (Summer 2018).

+As part of Cisco Corporate Social Responsibility we run multiple volunteering events targetted at different areas.
+Cisco Software Engineering School is a course intended for the year 7-9 students and its purpose is to give the understanding of the software engineering.

 ## Requirements

 This application has been tested on Python 3.6.2 with pip 10.0.1.